hoodoer/JS-Tap/README.md

 Note that the application targeted must allow iFraming from same-origin or self if it's setting CSP or X-Frame-Options headers.
 JavaScript based framebusters can also prevent iFrame traps from working.

-Also Note, I've had good luck using Trap Mode for an implant in very specific locations of an application.
+Note, I've had good luck using Trap Mode for a post exploitation implant in very specific locations of an application, or when I'm not sure what resources the application is using inside the authenticated section of the application.
+You can put an implant in the login page, with trap mode and the trap mode start page set to **window.location.href** (i.e. current location).
+The trap will set when the user visits the login page, and they'll hopefully contine into the authenticated portions of the application inside the iframe trap.

+A user refreshing the page will generally break/escape the iframe trap.

 #### Implant Mode
 Implant mode would typically be used if you're directly adding the payload into the targeted application.
 Perhaps you have a shell on the server that hosts the JavaScript files for the application.
 Add the payload to a JavaScript file that's used throughout the application (jQuery, main.js, etc.).
 Which file would be ideal really depends on the app in question and how it's using JavaScript files.
 Implant mode does not require a starting page to be configured, and does not use the iFrame trap technique.

+A user refreshing the page in implant mode will generally continue to run the JS-Tap payload.

 ## Installation and Start